 The effective resolution of the device is defined as the ratio of the output rms noise to the input full scale.
 This does not remain constant with increasing gain or with increasing bandwidth.
-Table II shows the same table as Table I except that the output is now expressed in terms of effective resolution (the magnitude of the rms noise with respect to $2 \times V{REF}/GAIN$ , i.e., the input full scale).
-It is possible to do post filtering on the device to improve the output data rate for a given -3 dB frequency and also to further reduce the output noise (see Digital Filtering section).
+Table II is the same as Table I except that the output is expressed in terms of effective resolution (the magnitude of the rms noise with respect to $2 \times V{REF}/GAIN$, i.e., the input full scale).
+It is possible to do post filtering on the device to improve the output data rate for a given -3 dB frequency and to further reduce the output noise (see the Digital Filtering section).